 While costing you money isn’t the only problem a vacant property can cause, it’s essential to know some of the other risks involved.
 Let’s take a closer look at some of the impacts of holding a vacant house.

 The popular opinion about holding a rental house vacant is that you shouldn’t.
-The reason is that however long this prospective tenant takes to decide, that is the potential loss of income for you.
+The reason is that however long this prospective resident takes to decide, that is the potential loss of income for you.
 You are potentially losing out on other qualified applicants.

 You should consider having a pretty firm no-hold policy.
 With that being said, the only thing that should hold your house for somebody is a signed lease.

 We have seen that if you put a deadline on something, most human beings are going to procrastinate.
-A prospective tenant may ask you to hold a rental house for a week or even 30 days.
+A prospective resident may ask you to hold a rental house for a week or even 30 days.

 The majority of people are going to find a way to stretch that out as long as possible.
 But, if you tell them the only reason you will hold a house is if you have a signed lease, they will be more inclined to make things happen.